scicomp-durham/COMP52315/site/content/exercises/exercise02.md

 ---
-title: "Caches"
+title: "Memory bandwidth in the memory hierarchy"
 weight: 2
+bookHidden: true
 ---

-# Measuring memory bandwidth in the memory hierarchy
+# Memory bandwidth in the memory hierarchy

 The goal of this exercise is to determine the memory bandwidth as a function of the amount of data we are moving on the Hamilton cores.